The Membership Committee has two main purposes:

 New U Sub-Committee

-The New U sub-committee presents New U-In-A-Day sessions, usually twice a year, on a Saturday from 9:30 am to 2:30 pm.
+The New U sub-committee presents “Starting Point” sessions, usually twice a year, on a Sunday from 1pm to 5pm.
 The sessions are intended for:

 - Anyone who wants to learn more about Unitarian Universalism in general and the Unitarian Church of Vancouver in particular